ritabratamaiti/ASD-ML-API/README.md

 ### Do note that you do not need to install flask if you plan on only deploying the project to the cloud, and don't plan on running it locally.

 In order to deploy our flask app to the cloud, we use a service called pythonanywhere.
 At its free tier, it allows one python web app per account.
+For hosting upto 20 Python web apps or APIs, upgrade your acount here: https://www.pythonanywhere.com/?affiliate_id=003915da

 In the files-tab create a new directory, and upload the files d, df, clf, f as well as the API and the helper scripts.
 Then create a new web application in the web apps tab and create a new virtualenv as well, and link it to the web app.
-My instructions are vague, and I highly recommend you check this [official guide](https://help.pythonanywhere.com/pages/Flask/)
+My instructions are compact, and I highly recommend you check this [official guide](https://help.pythonanywhere.com/pages/Flask/)

 ### Note: Before you deploy your web app, go to the directory: /home/"username"/.virtualenvs/"virtualenvname"/bin and delete the file: no-global-site-packages.txt